2600hz/libwebphone/README.md

 ## Todo

 - Standardize and cleanup i18n keys
+- Add 'remeber me' feature to lwpUserAgent form
+- Add entry of websocket to lwpUserAgent form
 - Standardize default templates and add default CSS classes
 - lwpVideoCanvas : Nearly complete class to render and control video aspects of calls
 - Support multiple instances of lwpUserAgent to provide "multi-line" functionality.